lijax/Coursera_Capstone/Week 1/Report.1.md

 ### 1.1 Problem

 Most people like to live in a neighborhood with those of their own ethnic group.
-In this study, we will try to identify the ethinity of each neighborhood in New York City based on their food culture, specifically, the categories of **Food Venues** from location data.
+In this study, we will try to identify the ethnicity of each neighborhood in New York City based on their food culture, specifically, the categories of **Food Venues** from location data.

 ### 1.2 Interest

-Identifying the domiant race of each neighborhood would be helpful to those who want to live or do buissiness in New York City.
+Identifying the dominant race of each neighborhood would be helpful to those who want to live or do bushiness in New York City.